Obsessed with film since 1982

 Some things never change.

 As a D&AD Award Winner – with a background in graphic design and illustration – since 2004, I have lectured and delivered degree-level courses within the creative arts and media, including: graphic design, illustration, film studies and journalism.
 My first novel, The Enemy's Son (as James Johnson), was released in 2008, followed by a number of independent comics for various anthologies and collections.
-As well as numerous film courses delivered via Broadway Cinema my writing credits include: Little White Lies, The Digital Fix, Rebeller, Diabolique, Shots, Network, and Fangoria along with upcoming film commentary for boutique labels, Curzon, Eureka, Arrow Video, Arrow Films, 101 Films and Second Sight Films.
-My Devil’s Advocates book on S. Craig Zahler's Bone Tomahawk is due out early 2021 and Studying the Superhero Movie in 2022, both from Auteur Publishing and Liverpool University Press.
+As well as numerous film courses delivered via Broadway Cinema my writing credits include: Little White Lies, The Digital Fix, We Belong Dead, Diabolique, Shots, Network, Rue Morgue and Fangoria along with film commentary and accompanying essays for boutique labels, Curzon, Eureka, Arrow Video, Arrow Films, 101 Films and Second Sight Films.
+My Devil’s Advocates book on S. Craig Zahler's Bone Tomahawk is due out soon and Studying the Superhero Movie in 2022, both from Auteur Publishing and Liverpool University Press.
 As well as numerous film courses delivered via Broadway Cinema.
 You can currently listen to me over at the FILM & PODCAST and Mondo Moviehouse.

 Top 10?
 These go to 11